Hanchen-Wang/YufanHomepage/content/publication/yufan-chen-enhanced-degradation-of-chloramphenicol-at-alkaline-conditions-by-s-ii-assisted-heterogeneous-fenton-like-reactions-using-pyrite/index.md

 ---
-title: " Yufan Chen Enhanced degradation of chloramphenicol at alkaline conditions by S (-II) assisted heterogeneous Fenton-like reactions using pyrite"
+title: Enhanced degradation of chloramphenicol at alkaline conditions by S (-II) assisted heterogeneous Fenton-like reactions using pyrite
 publication_types:
   - "2"
 authors: